cloudmesh-community/book/chapters/iaas/azure/products.md

 The following subsections are obtained while looking at the Web page and copying the "key phrases".
-In a future version we will improve the section while curating the service descriotions.
+In a future version we will improve the section while curating the service descriptions.

 ## AI + Machine Learning